Diddy Wishes He’d Married Kim Porter When He Still Had Time

 American rapper Sean Combs, known by his stage name Diddy, has been speaking out about his ex Kim Porter’s unexpected death.
 Porter was the mother of Diddy’s 20-year-old son Christian and 12-year-old twin daughters D’Lila Star and Jessie James.
 She also had a 27-year-old son Quincy from a previous relationship.
 Porter, a model, was only 47-years-old when she died of a case of lobar pneumonia in November of 2018.
 While Diddy and Porter weren’t romantically together at the time of her death, they remained close friends.
 Now, four months after her tragic death, Diddy is wishing he’d married her when he still had time, according to Hollywood Life.

-“I remember Kim flying to see me on the set of can’t nobody hold me down.
+“I remember Kim flying to see me on the set of can’t nobody hold me down [sic].
 She took like a 12 hour flight to LA and 3 hour ride to the desert.
 With no complaints.
 Was always ride or die.
 From day 1!
 I called her BONNIE AND I WAS CLYDE!
 This picture will go down in history as the first time I said she was MINE!!!!
 AND THE FIRST TIME I TOLD HER I LOVE HER, little did I know I was hers.
 Miss you BONNIE and will forever.”

 Fans were quick to question Diddy’s words, asking why he didn’t solidify the relationship if his feelings were true.
 He responded sharing his regrets and warning them to not make the same mistake he did.